city96/SD-Latent-Upscaler/README.md

 ### ComfyUI

-To install it, simply clone this repo to your custom_nodes folder using the following command: git clone https://github.com/city96/SD-Latent-Upscaler custom_nodes/SD-Latent-Upscaler.
+To install it, simply clone this repo to your custom_nodes folder using the following command: `git clone https://github.com/city96/SD-Latent-Upscaler custom_nodes/SD-Latent-Upscaler`.

 Alternatively, you can download the [comfy_latent_upscaler.py](https://github.com/city96/SD-Latent-Upscaler/blob/main/comfy_latent_upscaler.py) file to your ComfyUI/custom_nodes folder as well.
 You may need to install hfhub using the command pip install huggingface-hub inside your venv.